Last Updated on April 27, 2021 by Lawrence Berezin

-Is the third thing you can’t remember to remember, NYC parking rules?
-There are a few parking ticket reminders that should always be stuck in your brain.
+One of the best things to remember is the NYC parking rules.
+These three parking ticket reminders should be emblazoned in your brain.
 For example, how long is a bus stop?
 How far from a fire hydrant must we park?
 Can you unload your groceries in a no standing zone?

 Here are some important NYC parking ticket rules to remember.

 In 1959, the NY State Legislature in its infinite wisdom declared forever and ever, or until the Legislature changes its collective mind, all New York City is a tow away zone.
 It bears repeating, all of NYC is a tow away zone, no notice required.

 This means if a warrior places an orange pox on your motor vehicle, you are eligible for a tow.
 Your admission to the ticket and tow club is only one parking ticket.
 It can be an overtime meter parking ticket.
 A no standing NYC parking ticket.
 Whatever.
 If it’s orange, you are tow bait.
 Beware and be warned.

 Hopefully, the NYC driving public will have some good news in the next few weeks.
 There is a wonderful piece of legislation awaiting Governor Paterson’s signature which will hurt the Darth Vaders of tow.
 Here’s a blog post on the Good Bill